A Guide to Poland, by a Teenage Agent (Peyton #1)

 Why do we care?
 Well, I think that I owe people from around the world who might read this blog could use some introduction.
 It was all long time ago, possibly far away from where you are reading this.
 People here were all about originality, exceptionalism and having it their way.
-But don't worry.
-He was also confused.
+But don’t worry.
+He was confused as well.
 I can hope that how he structures his relation, and what he points out, can hint how Poland was seen by a foreigner (in the last years of 16th century).
 We will, partly, recreate his experience.

-By the way, we're be assuming it was Peyton.
+By the way, we’re be assuming it was Peyton.
 John Peyton.
 It seems to be the current stance of science.
-Still, not that much is known about him, as far as I can easily check, anyway--besides the short career in the English intelligence led by Elizabeth I's spymasters, like Cecil and Walsingham.
+Still, not that much is known about him, as far as I can easily check, anyway–besides the short career in the English intelligence led by Elizabeth I’s spymasters, like Cecil and Walsingham.

 Trivia (of course)

-Peyton begins his Relation of the State of Polonia (1r-v) by a little portrait of the nation, of a kind that old authors and travellers often included.
+Peyton begins his Relation of the State of Polonia (1r-v) by a little portrait of the nation, of a kind that old authors and travelers often included.
 It even starts out relatively nice.
 Poles are said to be of good posture; the gentry, ie. noblemen are, predictably, full of ceremonies.
-Poland is traditionally a land of titling and styling people, and calling them 'madam' and 'sir', in third person.
+Poland is traditionally a land of titling and styling people, and calling them ‘madam’ and ‘sir’, in third person.

 They’re greate gourmandes and quaffers, Peyton continues, speaking of Poles’ love of food and drink.
 Although they are not sleepy, nor heavy in theire dronkennesse, as the Dutche, and so dead serious as Germans about their prides and quarrels.